aaspnas/PSRecorder/PSRecorder/Readme.md

 * Command has a .ps1 extenion as custom in PowerShell
 * ...

-hwrec.ps1 contains the recording unit for hwrec sysrec.ps1 contains the sysrec recording unit common.ps1 contain common functionality used by all recorders
+hdwrec.ps1 contains the recording unit for hdwrec sysrec.ps1 contains the sysrec recording unit common.ps1 contain common functionality used by all recorders